yeehaa123/presentation-moonconf/slides.md

 <!--

-2. Not thinking about architecture is a mistake under all circumstances.
-Here I'm in the company, not only of famous architects but also statesmen like Winston Churchill who claimed that "We shape our buildings; thereafter they shape us."
+But the second, even more important reason is, that not thinking about architecture is a mistake under all circumstances.
+Here I'm in the company, not only of many famous architects but also statesmen like Winston Churchill who claimed that "We shape our buildings; thereafter they shape us."
 -->

 ---